 It’s a new age of media where print is dying, people are cutting the cord, and information can travel around the world almost as fast as the speed of light.
 And in this new age social media has become a medium where people can share ideas, find others with common interests, protest against injustice, and quench their thirst for knowledge.
 In other words, social media has become the perfect place for nonprofits to flourish.

 There are many key statistics that illustrate success for nonprofit social media strategies.
 These nonprofit social media metrics can translate to increased donations, more supporters, more brand awareness, and much more.
 Some of the main social media metrics that could impact your nonprofit’s success are:

 - Followers: The number of people following your nonprofit on a social channel.
 The more this number grows, the more potential your nonprofit has to garner more impressions.

-- Engagement: This can be comments, likes, shares, upvotes, retweets, pins, etc. Engagement can be huge because with each comment, like, share, etc, that person engaging with your brand is opening a door for all of their followers to learn more about your nonprofit organization.
+- Engagement: This can be comments, likes, shares, upvotes, retweets, pins, etc. Engagement on social media with your nonprofit can be huge because with each comment, like, share, etc, that person engaging with your brand is opening a door for all of their followers to learn more about your nonprofit organization.

-- Mentions: When your nonprofit brand is mentioned either through a direct mention (using the @ symbol) or using a hashtag, this usually becomes a great source of PR for your brand, especially if the person or brand mentioning your nonprofit has a lot of social media clout.
+- Mentions: Mentions should always be part of your nonprofit social media strategy.
+When your nonprofit brand is mentioned either through a direct mention (using the @ symbol) or using a hashtag, this usually becomes a great source of PR for your brand, especially if the person or brand mentioning your nonprofit has a lot of social media clout.